German submarine U-56 (1938): Third patrol

-In U-56 Captain Zahn's own account of the events, three cruisers were heading straight toward his U-boat's position, making any attack by him almost impossible, when suddenly they veered by twenty to thirty degrees from their previous course opening the field of attack and bringing him into a direct line of fire with HMS Nelson and HMS Rodney.
+In Captain Zahn's own account of the events, three cruisers were heading straight toward his U-boat's position, making any attack by him almost impossible, when suddenly they veered by twenty to thirty degrees from their previous course opening the field of attack and bringing him into a direct line of fire with HMS Nelson and HMS Rodney.
 Rodney was the lead ship of the convoy and Zahn decided to wait until it passed and concentrated his sights on Nelson.
 The U-boat came within the point-blank range of 800 metres of the ship and Zahn's chances of striking and sinking it were high.

-He fired three G7e(TII) torpedoes from U-56's three torpedo tubes toward the flagship.
-No detonations occurred but two torpedoes allegedly struck the hull of the Nelson: one of the sonar operators of U-56 claimed to have heard sound of impact with Nelson's hull.
+He fired three G7e(TII) torpedoes toward the flagship.
+No detonations occurred but two torpedoes allegedly struck the hull of the Nelson: one of the sonar operators of U-56 claimed to have heard sound of impact with Nelsons hull.
 The third torpedo subsequently exploded at sea without causing damage.

 The incident has been described as the "most important non-sinking" of the conflict.
 After the attack Zahn became widely known as the "Man who almost killed Churchill" amongst the U-boat submariner corps.
 It is often claimed that First Lord of the Admiralty Winston Churchill, Admiral of the Fleet Sir Charles Forbes, and admiral Sir Dudley Pound who was the First Sea Lord at the time were on board HMS Nelson.
-However, Nelson's ship log point to them visiting HMS Nelson on Greenock on 31 October 1939.
+However, Nelson's ship log point to them visiting HMS Nelson at Greenock on 31 October 1939.
 Still, some Internet sources claim Churchill was on board HMS Nelson.